 |School||City||State||Bachelor's||Master's||Doctoral||Grad Cert||Grads (2013)|

-Similar to other programs of higher-education, prospective students must meet a host of admissions standards prior to acceptance.
+Prospective systems engineering graduate students must meet a host of admissions standards prior to acceptance.
 And while the specifics may vary based on the specific institution, in general there are certain admission requirements that stand across the board.
-In light of this, students interested in beginning an online program in systems engineering should understand what to expect throughout the application process to ensure they are fully prepared.
+In light of this, students interested in beginning an online master's in systems engineering should understand what to expect throughout the application process to ensure they are fully prepared.

-While the admission procedure for graduate students may be similar, there are certain stark differences about which prospective applicants should be aware.
-Most importantly, graduate applicants are required to submit GRE scores, which are specific to graduate programs.
+Graduate applicants are often required to submit GRE scores, which are specific to graduate programs, although some online programs waive this requirement either entirely, or conditionally based on certain criteria such as academic background and grade point average (GPA).
 In addition to this, graduate applicants may also be asked to submit letters of recommendation as well, which, in this case, may be completed by college professors, employers, volunteer coordinators, or any other professional acquaintances who may be able to attest to the abilities of the applicant.
 Finally many institutions will also ask for supplements to the application, including essays, proof of research, or other relevant documents.

 In order to demonstrate their quality and command respect in the field of engineering, many engineering schools take efforts to obtain credit through the Accreditation Board for Engineering and Technology (ABET), considered the official accrediting agency for engineering schools nationwide (ABET is further divided into separate societies based on branch of engineering, one of which is the International Council on Systems Engineering).